Formation and evolution of binary black holes in $N$-body simulations of star clusters with up to two million stars: Conclusions

 The simulations presented in this work build on the collection of existing cluster simulations, exploring a more extreme region of parameter space than done before.
 In particular we explored clusters with masses and densities that are comparable to those of present-day globular clusters and with an observationally motivated initial binary fraction.
 We compared the in-cluster merger fraction from our models with no primordial binaries, against previous studies.
-We show that our results are broadly consistent with the work of \citet{banerjee_bse_2020} and \citet{chattopadhyay_dynamical_2022}, while they differ from \citet{arca_sedda_dragon-ii_2023} who find a much lower in-cluster fraction.
+We show that our results are broadly consistent with the work of \citet{banerjee_bse_2020} and \citet{chattopadhyay_dynamical_2022}, while they differ from \citet{arca2024dragon} who find a much lower in-cluster fraction.
+It is important to note that when comparing N-Body studies, the choice of initial conditions can significantly impact BBH formation and evolution.
+For example, in \citet{arca2024dragon}, the mergers of primordial BBHs occur almost entirely outside the cluster, whereas in our work, we found a more even split between ejected and in-cluster mergers.
+One key difference between these studies lies in the initialization of the simulations, with \citet{arca2024dragon} opting for a lower cluster concentration ($W_{0}=6$).
+This implies a lower central escape velocity for a given cluster mass and density, suggesting that binaries are more susceptible to removal from the cluster through natal kicks, increasing the number of mergers among the ejected population.

 Our findings have several significant implications.
 Firstly, they indicate that dense and massive clusters as the ones considered in this work might account for only a small portion of the overall BBH merger rate in the Universe.
 This is because most stars do not form within such dense clusters, and the merger rate in our models with a primordial binary population is not substantially increased by the binary's presence in a dense cluster.
 We stress, however, that this conclusion is based on the results of massive binary evolution calculations that remain quite uncertain.
 Moreover, we showed that dynamically formed BBH mergers have larger masses and eccentricities than those formed in isolation, making them a distinct and possibly identifiable population of mergers \citep[see also][]{rodriguez_redshift_2018,di_carlo_binary_2020,torniamenti_dynamics_2022,belczynski_black_2022}.
 The lack of a clear correlation between the number of dynamically formed BBH mergers with cluster properties is also interesting, and deserves further investigation which will require simulations extending the parameter space to even higher masses and densities.